 Indeed, national and international politics are based on many beliefs.

-Once again we’re not saying it’s good or bad.
-It may just be that a nation or a group of nations is a very complex system and no matter how carefully your list all relevant factors and plot out their causes and effects, their result is often unknown.
+Once again I’m not saying it’s good or bad.
+Politics is complex and no matter how carefully your list all relevant factors and plot out their causes and effects, their result is often unknown.

 All a politician may be able then to conclude is that X is believed to take place.